 Some other names on the Hall of Fame include:

 Man o' War

 Some of the Hall of Fame trainers include:

-Some of the most distinctive elements of horse racing are its simplicity and quickness.
-Compared to other sports that often have many rules and are drawn out for hours, horse racing is a simple Win, Place, Show sport, often lasting less than two minutes.
+Some of the most distinctive elements of horse racing are its simplicity and the pace of the action.
+Other sporting events often have many rules and take hours to determine a winner.
+But horse racing is a simple Win, Place, Show sport, often lasting less than two minutes.

 Horse racing isn't so much focused on statistics as records and other indicators.
 A bettor will focus on career and yearly records for horses, jockeys, and trainers, as well as the course record for each.
 This can indicate how well they perform over a given track.

 Distance is also critical when betting on horse races, with races covering various lengths including 1 mile, 1 1/8 miles, 1 1/16 miles, etc. This can significantly impact a runner, and it is a good indicator as to when the horse might tire or drop off.

 Some other statistics and numbers in horse racing include previous market moves, race classes, and speed figures, which indicate how fast a horse ran in a race.